moayadeldin/deeptune/README.md

 - **Transfer Learning Mode**: *DeepTune* currently supports applying partial fine-tuning or full fine-tuning for image and text pre-trained models.
 Only the added layers are updated during partial fine-tuning, while the rest of the model remains frozen.
 For full fine-tuning, the weights update is applied across the whole architecture.

-- **Supporting Parameter Efficient Fine-tuning (PeFT)**: PeFT techniques are usually referred in the literature as they are capable of providing performance improvements while being resource-efficient.
+- **Supporting Parameter Efficient Fine-tuning (PeFT)**: PeFT techniques are known as capable of providing performance improvements while being resource-efficient.
 In *DeepTune*, PeFT with Low-Rank Adaptation (LoRA) is supported for full fine-tuning.

 - **Adjustable Additional Layer Choices**: Fine-tuning is commonly applied in Deep Learning by adding one or more layer(s) on the top of the fine-tuned model. *DeepTune* gives you the choice of adding one, or two layers on the top of the model.
 Moreover, for the last layer size (also referred to as Embedding Layer) this is specified by the user choice as a CLI argument.